evkx/evkx.github.io/content/models/li_auto/mega/MEGA/_index.md

 ### Sound system

-One type of sound system is available for the Li Auto MEGA.
+The Li Auto MEGA comes equipped with one sound system option:

-- With the Platinum audio system, you get 21 speakers with a max system output of 2160 watts.
+- **Platinum audio system**: This system features 21 speakers and delivers a maximum output of 2160 watts.

-The model has 3 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights